carlosalexismorales/Election_Analysis/README.md

   - Winning Vote Count: 272,892
   - Winning Percentage: 73.8%

-Colorado saw three counties tally up to 369,711 votes.
-The biggest of the counties with a 82.8% was Denver.
-We processed the votes for three candidates of Charles, Diana, and Raymon.
-With 73.8% of the votes towards Diana DeGette, that is 272,892 of the 369,711 total votes.
+There were three counties in Colorado: Jefferson, Denver, and Arapahoe,  whose votes totaled 369,711 votes.
+Denver had the biggest voter turnout with 82.8%.
+There were 3 candidates that each had votes: Charles, Diana, and Raymon.
+Diana DeGette had 73.8% of the votes which is 272,892 of the 369,711 total votes.

 ## OutPut File